insdaguirre/SentimentWatch/README.md

 # 📈 SentimentWatch

-A production-ready finance app that tracks real-time sentiment across Reddit, StockTwits, and news sources for stock tickers (starting with SPY).
+A production-ready finance app that tracks real-time sentiment across Reddit, StockTwits, news sources, and Finnhub for stock tickers (starting with SPY).
 Data is ingested into MongoDB, enriched with VADER sentiment analysis enhanced with finance-specific rules, and exposed via a Node.js/Express API with a beautiful React frontend.

 ![Architecture](https://img.shields.io/badge/Stack-MERN-green)
 ![License](https://img.shields.io/badge/License-MIT-blue)